dekelbyz/k8s-workshop/README.md

 state of knowledge / progress we're at at the moment.

 ---
-# Lesson4:
+# Lesson5:
-In this lesson, we will add the secret component and attach our deployment to it.
+In this lesson we will create a service and apply it to our cluster.
-It will allow us to use an external configuration and by that we will not have to restart our system with every change we make. and this information is secret and cannot be accessed from outside the cluster so its very secure.

-run the following command in order to apply our new secret config into our cluster:
-`kubectl apply -f k8s/secret.yaml`

-Now lets re-deploy our deployment with our new changes:
+The service defined on the `mongo.yaml` file, below the deployment definition.
+YAML gives us the ability to put 2 configuration inside one file by separating them using `---` We could define our service somewhere else but it makes a lot of sense putting it along side the deployment, because they linked to each other.
+They are besties <3 <3 Lets apply the new changes into our cluster:

-`kubectl apply -f k8s/mongo.yaml`
+`kubectl apply -f mongo.yaml`

 * if you did not alter your context to our namespace, add: `-n ws-namespace` at the end.